 Do I need to quarantine on arrival in Italy?

 This depends on your country of residence and whether you have spent time in certain countries prior to arriving in Italy.
 Please review the above tables to determine your situation.

 Do I need a visa to enter Italy?

 Citizens of the United States, United Kingdom, Australia, Canada and New Zealand may enter Italy and stay up to 90 days without a visa within an 180 day period.
 You must have 6 months validity on your passport.

 All other nationalities should check this Italian government site that walks you through whether a visa is required for your visit.

-European Union and UK citizens can travel with photo identification.
+European Union citizens can travel with photo identification.

 Note – this information is subject to change and it is always best to check with your local foreign office for the latest advice on travel to Italy.